 The Daintree Picnic Settings under each shelter are a beautiful Kwila timber planked table and bench combination that is hard wearing, easily maintained and sturdily constructed, ideal for the coastal environment.

 Along Onkaparinga’s Coast Park, in a number of locations, is the comfortable and elegant Courtyard Seat offering users the opportunity to sit and enjoy the impressive views over Port Noarlunga, the Onkaparinga river mouth and a host of other surf breaks and notable locations.

-To complement the facilities, several standard Barron Fountains with dog bowl attachments were installed, offering fresh drinking water for Coast Park’s users and their beloved canines.
+To compliment the facilities, several standard Barron Fountains with dog bowl attachments were installed, offering fresh drinking water for Coast Park’s users and their beloved canines.

 The fountains offer a simple and sleek design, constructed from aluminium and fitted with a drinking bubbler, utilities tap for official council use, and a hinged dog bowl with filler tap.